About Credit Trends

 December 21st, 2010 Comments off

-Credit Trends was established to manage equity portfolios based upon
+Credit Trends was established to manage financial portfolios based upon:

-2-Return on Invested Capital-presents us with a real cash on cash return management has been able to earn on invested capital.
-It begins with our proprietary definition of free cash flow, not operating earnings
+2-Return on Invested Capital– This presents us with a real cash on cash return management has been able to earn on invested capital.
+It begins with our proprietary definition of free cash flow, not operating earnings, and then is based on our modeled return on capital and economic profits, as only Credit Trends defines such.

 CT Capital’s proprietary definition of cost of capital was developed using sophisticated modeling and analytic techniques supported by a decade of research.
 Its models consist of over 70 factors which result in a superior discounting mechanism from which to discount an entity’s free cash flows.